-The Department of Public Safety provides 24-hour access control to the undergraduate residence halls through a combination of proprietary and contract security officers and specially trained student attendants.
+The Department of Public Safety provides 24-hour access control to the undergraduate residence halls through a combination of proprietary and contract security officers.
 Access control is supplemented by an online computerized card access system linked to student identification cards.
-All visitors must sign in at the respective residence hall security desk.
-Overnight visitors must obtain guest passes at the Department of Public Safety Operations Center in 111 Low Library.
+All visitors must register through a visitor management system at the respective residence hall security desk.
+Overnight visitors must obtain guest passes at the Hartley Hall Hospitality Desk located in the lobby of 1124 Amsterdam Avenue.
+Guest passes are only available when classes in session.
+Guest passes are not issued during the early arrival, winter break, interim, or other periods as deemed necessary.
+For current guest and visitor policies, please visit: https://residential.columbia.edu/content/guests